tmasthay/GitHookEm/README.md

 ### Pre-Push Validator (`pre_push_validator.py`):

 - Validates code with `black` for Python formatting conventions.
-- Ensures that functions and classes have docstrings in committed Python files.
+- Ensures that functions and classes have docstrings in committed Python files (currently has bugs).